Clan (video games)

-Many clans on Xbox One, PlayStation 4, and computers have official clan websites with forums to interact and discuss many topics with the rest of their clan.
+Many clans on Xbox One, PlayStation 4, and personal computers have official clan websites with forums to interact and discuss many topics with the rest of their clan.
 They offer in-clan awards and medals for clan achievements ranging from time in the clan to wins and contributions to the group like donations and prizes for giveaways.
 The terms alliance and team are also used for this purpose in, e.g., Illyriad or Freeciv.

 In first-person shooters

 As the first-person shooter (FPS) genre became increasingly popular, the idea of a competitive clan became widely accepted.
 Clans became teams, or elite clan members form teams to represent the clan in online battle.
 FPS clans normally host servers with rules that they like.
 For instance if a group of gamers like to use pistols only they could join a clan that runs a pistols only server and the clan would enforce the rules.